 Unlike our current State Superintendent, I don't think this is a question that needs a strong answer from me.
 "Technology" has been a part of education since we started writing on stones.
 But how computers are used in the classroom is really a decision best left to each teacher, as they need to juggle possible methods of teaching that match the needs of their students (and even their own ideal tools).
 I will always advocate for resources to be available to teachers, but dictating what form those resources take is not the right role for me.

 How much is enough?

-20 years ago, under the great leadership of Governor Hunt, North Carolina reached the national average in teacher pay.
-Currently, we are towards the bottom both in teacher pay and what we spend overall on education per student.
+20 years ago, under the inspiring leadership of Governor Hunt, North Carolina reached the national average in teacher pay.
+Currently, we are toward the bottom both in teacher pay and what we spend overall on education per student.
 If we want a future for our state where we outpace the nation in great jobs and being a great place to live, we must have an above-average education system.
-It is not fair to expect our schools to achieve above-average results with well-below average resources.
-Currently, we spend about $9,000 per student on public education.
+It is not fair to expect our schools to achieve above-average results with well-below-average resources.
+We spend about $9,000 per student on public education.
 The national average is $12,000.
 If (when?) we get to the national average in spending, I expect we will see great results from our schools, like we did 20 years ago when we led the nation in growth.
 Our students and communities deserve nothing less.

-Charter Schools are Public Schools.
-The students who go there are part of the 1.6 million students that the State Superintendent must love and support.
+Charter schools are public schools.
+The students who go to them are part of the 1.6 million students whom the State Superintendent must love and support.
 However, I am not a fan of private charter operators, who are overall not delivering good results for our students, and are motivated by profit for their corporations, not serving all students.
 We can do better with public money.
 And we must do better for our students.